 - Master of Hotel Management (MHM)

-- Master in Tourism and Hotel Management (MTHM)
+- Masters in Tourism and Hotel Management (MTHM)

 - Master of Management in Hospitality